asishrs/hello-kubeless/README.md

 task deploy
 ```

-It will few seconds for the function to be ready.
+It will take few seconds for the function to be ready.
 You can check the __STATUS__ of function using `task list`

 ### Test the function